 viii.
 Most appropriate method for staging and deployment of units should be utilized (see Appendix X).

+Make these appendices or tear-out sheets easily separated and distributed

 First Responder – [First On Scene]

 Job Action Sheet

+Put them in order of command (after first on scene)

 The first trained personnel to arrive on scene at all Mass Casualty Incidents regardless of jurisdiction, extent, or type of disaster shall have initial command and control authority.
 You should ensure the following is completed: